Nursing Interview Questions

 Talk about de-escalating the situation and displaying patience and empathy.

-Tell us about a time you had to deal with an incompetent team member?
+Tell us about a time you had to deal with an incompetent healthcare team member?

 How do you handle stressful situations?